Seteeri/Particle/snippets/notes/PARTICLE.md

         * Store pointer in a map
         * If particle exists, leave CAR/CDR empty, show only PTR
         * Poss reference the value from the map (so first ref will be used)

+  * Split screen
+    * Add commands to do this

   * Map keys to grid on screen
     * User can use keys to manuever